 Most people get college credits by enrolling in courses at an accredited college or university, either in-person or online.
 But is it possible to get college credits before actually enrolling in college?
 Yes.
 There are numerous ways to accumulate college credits, some of which don't require any time in a university classroom.

 High school students can earn college credit through AP exams.
 Nontraditional or self-taught students can take CLEP and DSST exams.
 Even military students can receive credits for their experience.

 We'll dive into all the options you have to accelerate your degree to help you make an informed decision about your educational journey.

 Ideal for: High school students enrolled in AP classes

 High school AP coordinators help students register for the exams through the College Board.
-You can prepare for your AP tests with help from tutors, AP teachers, and the AP Classroom, which features study resources such as videos and progress checks.

 2. Accelerated College Classes

 Ideal for: Working students or students with family obligations, but any college student might benefit from accelerated courses